Yelfive/md-notes/GoLang/Grammar-Basics.md

 - `runtime.Goexit` Exit current goroutine, which `defer` to being exectued.
 - `runtime.Gosched()` tells CPU to leave some interval to other tasks, not taking all CPU time(scheduled).
 - `runtime.NumCPU` Returns the number of CPUs
 - `runtime.NumGoroutine` Returns the total number of gorouines, including running and scheduled tasks.
+- `runtime.GOMAXPROCS` Set the the max number of CPU cores available for concurrently computing and returns the original value.